Seneca-ICTOER/Intro2C/docs/F-Refinements/portability.md

 id: portability
 title: Portability
 sidebar_position: 7
-description: This chapter describes the portability in C language
+description: Introduction to some coding guidelines and describes utilities available for analyzing the degree of portability
 ---

 # Portability